 Training and education

-Training and further education measures are required when a suitable employee has been found.
+Once the right person is in place, the next step will be the implementation of training and development programs.
 It is also necessary to discuss the company plans with the potential successor.
 So it is communicated that the person is offered and promoted new perspectives in the company.
 Such ambitions can only be successfully implemented with the consensus of the employees.

 If no suitable successor can be found internally, classic recruiting is required.